Open Menu

 Theresa Maxis Award

 The Theresa Maxis Award recognizes community leaders who embody the values and vision of Theresa Maxis and the IHM community: deep faith, pioneering spirit, service to the poor and commitment to justice.
+This year’s recipient is Paddy Lynch.

 2023 recipient- Father Tim McCabe, SJ